Continental shelf: Sediments

 The continental shelves are covered by terrigenous sediments; that is, those derived from erosion of the continents.
 However, little of the sediment is from current rivers; some 60–70% of the sediment on the world's shelves is relict sediment, deposited during the last ice age, when sea level was 100–120 m lower than it is now.

 Sediments usually become increasingly fine with distance from the coast; sand is limited to shallow, wave-agitated waters, while silt and clays are deposited in quieter, deep water far offshore.
 These accumulate 15–40 cm every millennium, much faster than deep-sea pelagic sediments.

 Shelf seas

-"Shelf seas" refers to the ocean waters on the continental shelf.
+"Shelf seas" are the ocean waters on the continental shelf.
 Their motion is controlled by the combined influences of the tides, wind-forcing and brackish water formed from river inflows (Regions of Freshwater Influence).
 These regions can often be biologically highly productive due to mixing caused by the shallower waters and the enhanced current speeds.
 Despite covering only about 8% of Earth's ocean surface area, shelf seas support 15–20% of global primary productivity.

 In temperate continental shelf seas, three distinctive oceanographic regimes are found, as a consequence of the interplay between surface heating, lateral buoyancy gradients (due to river inflow), and turbulent mixing by the tides and to a lesser extent the wind.